https://ohms.libs.uga.edu%2Fviewer.php%3Fcachefile%3Drussell%252FRBRL220ROGP-050.xml#segment38

 MIXON: Yeah, right.
 Right.
 Thank you.
 I knew - - two old computers work well,

-MIXON: Bear in mind, I may be politically nave, but Im a grandma and a
+MIXON: Bear in mind, I may be politically naïve, but I’m a grandma and a

 MIXON: And I know one campaign I had, I had a little gal, she could raise more